 My Impact

-Reduced 4 tools → 1 unified platform (end-to-end, shipside & shoreside)
+Reduced 4 tools → 1 unified platform (end-to-end)

 Removed tedious check-in process from onboarding & check-in from 10 → 2 screens

-Created status updates are now immediate v.
-4–6 hours before
+Status updates now immediate vs. 6+ hours before

 Removed Paper tacking → seeing real time live updates